 § 1.
 All educational activities must be open to everyone.
 Every student must be given equal opportunities.
 This can call for a reasonable degree of flexibility (in terms of compliance with the criteria for feasibility, acceptability and justifiability) in granting derogations to individual students under specific circumstances.
 A reasonably flexible derogation is a one that does not involve a disproportionate burden.
-A reasonably flexible derogation makes the training more Teaching and examination regulations, version approved by the Academic Council.

-feasible for the student, remains acceptable to the lecturer and can be justified to fellow students and the educational institution.
+A reasonably flexible derogation makes the training more feasible for the student, remains acceptable to the lecturer and can be justified to fellow students and the educational institution.
 The student should seek advice from Counselling or the Top-tier Sports and Study Department, following which, based on a professional certificate and an interview with a Study Counselling student psychologist, a reasoned request will be made to the lecturer, under the responsibility of the Dean.
-A decision to refuse the adjustments requested may be justified on the basis of the institution being of the opinion that the modification requested would compromise the possibility of achieving the domain-specific study outcomes of the study programme or the possibility of achieving other objectives of the study programme in overall terms.
+A decision to refuse the adjustments requested may be justified on the basis of the institution being of the opinion that the modification requested would compromise the possibility of achieving other objectives of the study programme or the possibility of achieving other objectives of the study programme in overall terms.
 As set out in article 154, students with disabilities may lodge an appeal against the refusal of a requested derogation.